 The prototype consists of a blockchain and a website to which a user can upload files.
 The nodes in the blockchain are the patients and their health care providers.
-Each patients has their own blockchain.
-When a file is uploaded to the website, the event is logged on the blockchain.
-A user can take a look on the logs page on their personal page to see all the events.
+Each patient has their own blockchain.

-6.2 Implementation details
+6.2 The web page